atharvacoolkarni/flight-analysis/README.md

 The analysis is based on commercial flight data and combines statistical analysis and machine learning to obtain meaningful insights.

 This project was done for University of London's third year course 'Programming for Data Science' during my BSc.
 Economics degree.
+The full coursework question set can be found here <a href="/flight-analysis/st2195_coursework.pdf" target="_blank">ST2195_Coursework (PDF)</a>.

 The questions are:
 1. When is the